quantum9Innovation/axiom/content/posts/pythagorean.md

   <iframe id="primitives" src="../interactive/pythagorean/primitives.html" style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe>
 </div>

-For the grand finale, here's what plotting the first $ 2000 $ primitive Pythagorean triples looks like (with `limit=100`):
+For the grand finale, here's what plotting the first $ 2000 $ primitive Pythagorean triples looks like (with `limit=100` and no lines to reduce clutter):

 <p align='center'>
   <img id='pythagorean100' width='75%' src='../assets/pythagorean/pythagorean100.png' alt='The pattern from last image is very much apparent; triples cluster near the origin and, as the coordinates increase in magnitude, they appear to follow certain curved paths extending radially across the first quadrant of the Cartesian plane.'/>